TzuYuMa/AgriMateMN/README.md

 ![GitHub last commit](https://img.shields.io/github/last-commit/TzuYuMa/AgriMateMN?style=for-the-badge)

 ## Overview
-AgriMateMN provides AGDD (Growing Degree Days) data for the Last Minnesota Growing Season (May-Sep 2023), Soil Moisture data from July 2023 to April 2024, and ET (Evapotranspiration) information.
-Selecting the desire area to download data with CSV or PDF file, or you can find the [Data URLs for GeoJson](#data-urls-for-geojson) Utilizing GeoJSON format from APIs.
+AgriMateMN provides AGDD (Accumulated Growing Degree Days) data for the Last Minnesota Growing Season (May-Sep 2023), Soil Moisture data from July 2023 to April 2024, and ET (Actual Evapotranspiration) data from May 2023 to September 2023.
+Selecting the desire area to download data with CSV or PDF file, or you can find the [Data URLs for GeoJson](#data-urls-for-geojson) utilizing GeoJSON format from APIs.
 This supports agricultural decision-making in Minnesota by facilitating the comparison of various models for accurate analysis.

-## APP link

 ## Data URLs for GeoJson
 ### AGDD Data